trOnk12/rijksmusem/documentation/README.md

     streamManager?.stop()
 ```

 The sdk will respond with the callback `fun didFinishPlayingUrl(adStreamManager: AdStreamManager, url: Uri)`.
-The url is the same as for `willStartPlayingUrl`
+The url is the same as for `willStartPlayingUrl`.

 The stream can be paused and resumed: